 I use a single 14-oz can of light coconut milk, but you could use regular coconut milk or half coconut milk and half water.
 Keep in mind that using regular coconut milk will impart a stronger coconut flavor to the rice.

-I served the coconut rice, adapted from Lifco’s How to Cook? cookbook by Vedavalli Venkatachary, with a vegan version of Dum Aloo, a spicy potato dish from Kashmir.
+I served the coconut rice, adapted from Lifco’s How to Cook? cookbook by Vedavalli Venkatachary, with a vegan Kashmiri Dum Aloo, a spicy potato dish.
 It was the perfect marriage of foods from India’s north and south!

-The coconut rice would also go very well with my Peppery Cabbage Kootu.
+The coconut rice would also go very well with my South Indian Cabbage Kootu.

 - 2 tbsp canola oil